XingXie/xingxie.github.iobakup/_posts/2015-06-25-install-spark-cluster.md

 ## RUN SPARK JOBS

-1. run on a single mode
+1.run on a single mode

 In single node spark job, you can control the output report in your directory.

-..1.
-In sparkuser home directory, create directory report and debug
+1.1.In sparkuser home directory, create directory report and debug

-..2.
-You can manually run the daily and weekly jobs.
+1.2.You can manually run the daily and weekly jobs.
 You can see the sys out. stage/prod is upon your server choice.

 ~~~ shell
   $SPARK_HOME/bin/spark-submit \